OpenMA/openma-doc/api/nightly/c++/classma_1_1_time_sequence.md

     // Check if the object stores reconstructed data std::cout << marker.type() & ma::TimeSequence::Reconstructed << std::endl;

 For ADC data, some members were added to give supplementary information that could be used useful when exporting the [TimeSequence](classma_1_1_time_sequence.html) into a file.
 You can pass to the constructor 3 ADC parameters: *scale*, *offset*, and *range*.
 By default, the ADC resolution is not stored as it is assumed that all [TimeSequence](classma_1_1_time_sequence.html) objects use the same converter.
 However, you could add a dynamic property (e.g. *resolution*) using [setProperty()](classma_1_1_node.html#1ac22e4aa3baa9ed33b887109922eba172) to store this information.
-In general the file formats proposed in OpenMAto to read/write ADC data use only the three stored ADC parameter (scale, offset, range).
+In general the file formats proposed in OpenMA to read/write ADC data use only the three stored ADC parameter (scale, offset, range).
 You should read their dedicated documentation for more details.

     // The last three arguments are for:
     //  - The ADC scale: 1.0